saleem/PakTraining/CombinedWorkshopOutline.md

 #Outcomes of workshop

-* Learn practical techniques to design better software
+* Learn practical techniques to design better educational software
 * Acquire an appreciation for how to tackle the complexity of building software
 * Adopt best practices for understanding and meeting the needs of users

 #Three Focus Areas:

 Knowledge

-  - What do we know already as individuals and as a group to accelerate the goals of the project.
+* Catologuing: Examine what know already as individuals and as a group to accelerate the goals of the workshop project.
-  - E.g. if we have programming experience, we can move forward quickly.
-Otherwise we will spend time in the Mindset piece.
-  - Very miniscule (Cataloguing of existing knowledge in the room) - 2 hour session.
+* Adopting/Adapting: Best practices that may challenge and push our thinking about interdeisplinary program experiences.

 Mindset

+* Assessment: Invesitigate what we understand to exist in programming and the educational software world.
-  - Evaluation of what exists.
-Trying to shift from what exists to what you want to create.
+* Development: Try to shift from what exists to what you want to create.
   - 1/3 of total time.
 Integrated throughought the course.

 Skill

-  - Rapid prototyping; adapting existing things to fulfil new needs
-  - Training of skills in a collaborative, hands-on way.
+*Rapid prototyping; adapting existing things to fulfil new needs *Training of skills in a collaborative, hands-on way.
-  - Remaining